Pszczyna: Late Modern period

 Pleß was ravaged and pillaged during the Thirty Years' War.
 During the War of the Austrian Succession, the Kingdom of Prussia clashed with Austria for Silesia and Frederick The Great, the king of Prussia, seized most of Silesia in the First Silesian War of 1741–1742.
 The town was pillaged again during the Seven Years' War.
 Shortly afterwards, the last Promnitz gave the land to his nephew, Frederic Erdmann.

 Erdmann's line, the Anhalts, held Pleß until the middle of the 19th century, when it passed to Hans Heinrich X of the powerful Hochberg family who held extensive lands around present-day Wałbrzych.
 The Hochbergs reached great prominence and wealth in the 19th century.

 From 1816 to 1922, the town was the seat of Kreis Pleß.
+The oldest Polish newspaper in Upper Silesia, Tygodnik Polski Poświęcony Włościanom, began publishing in the town in 1845.

 During the Polish January Uprising in 1863 Poles smuggled large amounts of gunpowder through the town to the Russian Partition of Poland.
 From 1871 Pleß was part of Germany, however, at the beginning of the 20th century, over 80 percent of the district's population spoke Polish; during the 1910 census 86 percent declared as Polish speakers, though in the town itself the percentage of Polish speakers was 33.
 When World War I erupted, the Hochbergs lent the estate to the German state for military purposes.
 The German chief of staff held his headquarters at the castle of Pleß, often visited by Emperor Wilhelm II himself.